Compliment vs. Complement – How To Distinguish Them

 … acts as a verb and noun, denoting anything that completes something.

 Distinguishing them is difficult, as the words “compliment” and “complement” are homophones but hold distinct meanings.
-“Compliment” relates to praise or adoration, whereas “complement” refers to something that fulfils or enriches.
+“Compliment” relates to praise or adoration, whereas “complement” refers to something that fulfills or enriches.
 Both words can be employed as both a noun and a verb.

 Using the word “compliment”